20+ Things You Must Do to Get Your Car Ready for Winter

 Consider winter tires

 Winter tires could save your life.
-Winter tires provide much more traction on snow, getting you started 33 per cent faster from a stop sign and reducing your stopping distance by almost nine metres compared to all-season tires.
+Winter tires provide much more traction on snow, getting you started 33 per cent faster from a stop sign and reducing your stopping distance by almost 30 feet (9 metres) compared to all-season tires.
 Winter tires even perform better on ice, stopping you 48 per cent faster and reducing side skid in turns.
 A set of four winter tires costs $600 or more, depending on your wheel size.
 If you have the tires mounted on your existing wheels, you’ll have to pay a shop to swap them each spring and fall.
 Sure, winter tires cost a lot.
 But consider that you’re getting a lot for your money.
 When you factor in the better stopping distance and handling in turns, it’s easy to see how winter tires could prevent an “at-fault” accident.
 If your collision deductible is in the $500 to $1,000 range, winter tires could actually pay for themselves in a single season if they keep you out of an accident.

 Check your coolant

 Engine coolant does more than protect your engine from freezing and cracking.
 Coolant also contains anti-corrosive additives and water pump lubricants to keep your entire cooling system in tip-top shape.
 Test the level of your coolant’s freeze protection using an inexpensive tester.
 Suck in some coolant from the coolant reservoir and read the results on the scale printed on the tester.
 But don’t stop there.
 Just because coolant tests OK on the freeze protection doesn’t mean the additives are in good shape.